 - Mix curd, ginger paste, garlic paste and salt in a bowl.

-- Add chicken pieces and mix well, cover the bowl with a plastic wrap well, then keep in refrigerator for up to 3-4 hours for marination.
+- Add chicken pieces and mix well, cover the bowl with a plastic wrap well, then keep in the refrigerator for up to 3-4 hours for marination.

 to prepare curry

 - Chop the onion.
-Then move the chopped onions to a mixer jar and grind to a fine paste and keep it aside in bowl.
+Then move the chopped onions to a mixer jar and grind to a fine paste and keep it aside in a bowl.

 - Chop the tomato.
 Then move the chopped tomato to a mixer jar and grind to a make tomato puree.

 - Blanch the almond.
-Soak the poppy seed, blanched almond along cashew nut in a bowl for around 10 minutes in lukewarm water.
+Soak the poppy seed, blanched almond along with cashew nut in a bowl for around 10 minutes in lukewarm water.
 Then move it to a mixer jar and grind to a make paste.
 Keep the paste ready to use later.